Droplets I: Pressure-Dominated Sub-0.1 pc Coherent Structures in L1688 and B18: Analysis

 That larger structures have more dominant gravitational potential energies than smaller structures is expected for structures with a nearly flat $\sigma_\mathrm{tot}$-size relation and a steep mass-size relation (Fig.\ \ref{fig:basic}).
 For the coherent structures under discussion, we observe a power-law mass-size relation, $M \propto R_\mathrm{eff}^{2.4}$, and with a constant $\sigma_\mathrm{tot}$, we would expect a power-law relation between the gravitational potential energy and the size, $\left|\Omega_\mathrm{G}\right| \propto R_\mathrm{eff}^{3.8}$, and a power-law relation between the internal kinetic energy and the size, $\Omega_\mathrm{K} \propto R_\mathrm{eff}^{2.4}$.
 Consequently, a smaller coherent structure would have a smaller ratio between the gravitational potential energy and the internal kinetic energy, $\left|\Omega_\mathrm{G}\right|/\Omega_\mathrm{K}$.
 For reference, structures with a constant $\left|\Omega_\mathrm{G}\right|/\Omega_\mathrm{K}$ are expected to have a mass-size relation of $M \propto R_\mathrm{eff}$.

-The above comparison between the gravitational potential energy and the internal kinetic energy is analogous to an analysis of stability using a virial parameter, conventionally defined as:

-where the leading factor, $a$, varies according to the assumption of the density distribution \citep[e.g., $a = 5$ for a spherical structure with a uniform density, and $a = 3$ for a spherical structure with a power-law density profile with an index of 2, $\rho \propto r^{-2}$; see][]{Bertoldi_1992}.
-The virial parameter is a measure of the ratio between the mass which the internal gas motions can support against self-gravity and the observed mass, $M$, \emph{in the absence of ambient turbulent pressure}.
+The above comparison between the gravitational potential energy and the internal kinetic energy, without considering the ambient turbulent pressure, is analogous to an analysis of stability using a virial parameter, $\alpha_\mathrm{vir} = \frac{a \sigma_\mathrm{tot}^2 R_\mathrm{eff}}{GM}$, where the leading factor, $a$, varies according to the assumption of the density distribution \citep[e.g., $a = 5$ for a spherical structure with a uniform density, and $a = 3$ for a spherical structure with a power-law density profile with an index of 2, $\rho \propto r^{-2}$; see][]{Bertoldi_1992}.
 Conventionally, structures with $\alpha_\mathrm{vir} \leq 2$ would be considered ``gravitationally bound.''
-This corresponds to the parameter space above the black line in Fig.\ \ref{fig:virialGP}a (marked with $\alpha_\mathrm{vir} = 2$).
-By this measure, only the most massive droplets (with masses on the order of 1 M$_\sun$) along with most of the dense cores are ``gravitationally bound.''
+By this measure, only the most massive droplets (with masses on the order of 1 M$_\sun$) along with most of the dense cores are ``gravitationally bound'' (Fig.\ \ref{fig:virialGP}a).